Skip to content

 • Proof of malpractice insurance ($1,000,000/$3,000,000)

-• Prerequisite courses in statistics and health assessment.
+• Prerequisite course in statistics

 Yes, you’ll earn your degree with one of the following specializations: